-Receive multiple benefits - Distributions may be used for planned events such as supplementing retirement income, funding a child's education or purchasing a second home.
-The plan can also provide access to funds to address unplanned events-such as disability, chronic illness, and other financial needs.
+Receive multiple benefits - In addition to retirement income, it provides access to funds to address unexpected events, such as disability, chronic illness and other financial needs.

 Enhance financial security - The employee's family may receive tax-free benefits at the employee's death.